-- We are all amazing: read aloud 'Amazing' by Steve Anthony \square talk about all the things that we are good at and the things that make each person special \square encourage children to tell a friend some of the things they like about them and/or think they should be proud of \square make certificates and stickers to praise one another .
-Express own feelings: emotions dice game \square use dice with a different emotion picture or photo on each side \square take it in turns to throw the dice \square name the emotion on the dice and talk about when you might feel like this - Consider the feelings of others: use book talk related to the focus text (see CL plans) to discuss \square how children may feel different in the same situation □ why children might be feeling different □ what could the little girl in the story done to help her friend \square how you can help your friends to feel happier .
-Moderating own feelings and being considerate: remind children to / praise them for \Box keeping calm \Box being patient \Box waiting their turn \square sharing \square tidying up after themselves .
-Moderating own feelings and being considerate: praise children for \Box keeping calm being patient - waiting their turn - sharing tidying up after themselves - Solving conflicts: use book talk related to the focus text to identify where there might have been conflicts and what the children could do to solve them \square use puppets and mini-mes to model and explore the use of compromise and negation to solve conflicts - Setting goals: choose a goal to work on with a friend and celebrate when it has been achieved e.g. we are going to try to.... \Box draw or record intended goal \square photograph or video achievements to celebrate - Work linked to Jigsaw scheme of working Autumn unit "Being Me" and "Celebrating Differences" - Internet safety work, making posters, discussions, using Smartie the Penguin to teach safe internet use and communicating with parents to ensure that this is the case at home

-- Jigsaw curriculum "Dreams and Goals" and "Healthy Me" - Learning how to stand up for ourselves in the correct way "Please don't do that, I don't like it!" role-play opportunities. - Children to help Jennie Jigsaw with problems related to dreams and goal and role-play situations. - Home school link getting parents to share pictures of things that children have found hard and then mastered.
+- We are all amazing: read aloud 'Amazing' by Steve Anthony - talk about all the things that we are good at and the things that make each person special - encourage children to tell a friend some of the things they like about them and/or think they should be proud of \square make certificates and stickers to praise one another • Express own feelings: emotions dice game use dice with a different emotion picture or photo on each side - take it in turns to throw the dice name the emotion on the dice and talk about when you might feel like this .
+Consider the feelings of others: use book talk related to the focus text (see CL plans) to discuss - how children may feel different in the same situation why children might be feeling different = what could the little girl in the story done to help her friend - how you can help your friends to feel happier - Moderating own feelings and being considerate: remind children to / praise them for - keeping calm - being patient waiting their turn - sharing - tidying up after themselves - Moderating own feelings and being considerate: praise children for keeping calm □ being patient □ waiting their turn □ sharing □ tidying up after themselves - Solving conflicts: use book talk related to the focus text to identify where there might have been conflicts and what the children could do to solve them $\ \ \, \Box$ use puppets and mini-mes to model and explore - Jigsaw curriculum "Dreams and Goals" and "Healthy Me" - Learning how to stand up for ourselves in the correct way "Please don't do that, I don't like it!" role-play opportunities. - Children to help Jennie Jigsaw with problems related to dreams and goal and role-play situations. - Home school link getting parents to share pictures of things that children have found hard and then mastered.
 Riding a bike, catching a ball - Children to be have challenges to overcome.

-Problem solving - Sharing "The Love Monster" "Don't Worry Hugless Dougless" discussion surrounding what could be done to help them/why things have happened. - Healthy me: Talking about and doing exercise to see how they feel, talking about the importance of being physically active (shared also with parents) Helping to design, create a healthy sandwich, discussing food choices - Talk surrounding keeping safe linked to "Bee Rule" and looking after mental as well as physical health - Continue to have opportunities to talk about the "Bee Rules" emphasis on Bee Kind and Bee Safe.
-Encouraging children to nominate other children who have shown this and celebrate - Collaborative tasks, to create an old toy working together sharing, negotiating with adult supporting/encouraging when needed. - Sharing the book "The Colour Monster" encouraging the children to describe emotions as colours and recognise feelings in other.
-Can this support them to explain feelings? - Using Traditional Tales to hot seat.
-Answering questions empathising/ understanding a character.
-Beginning to understand different viewpoints.
+Problem solving - Sharing "The Love Monster" "Don't Worry Hugless Dougles" discussion surrounding what could be done to help them/why things have happened. - Healthy me: Talking about and doing exercise to see how they feel, talking about the importance of being physically active (shared also with parents) Helping to design, create a healthy sandwich, discussing food choices - Talk surrounding keeping safe linked to "Bee Rule" and looking after mental as well as physical health - Continue to have opportunities to talk about the "Bee Rules" emphasis on Bee Kind and Bee Safe.